University Counsel Frequently Asked Questions

 If you are offered a discount or gift, initially, please contact Human Resources to verify the vendor is a registered vendor who may offer the discount or gift.
 If you have any additional questions concerning any gifts of value, please contact University Counsel prior to acceptance of the gift.

-To report an ethics violation anonymously to Coastal Carolina University click here then select "File a Report."
+Report an ethics violation anonymously to Coastal Carolina University » (select "File a Report" from horizontal menu)

 If an ethics complaint is filed with or an advisory opinion is requested from the State Ethics Commission, University Counsel may not be able to respond to the ethical questions posed until University Counsel receives the opinion or is in receipt of the answered complaint.